walkingtree/sample-projects/README.md

 sample-projects
 ===============

-Contains sample projects for download and referrence
+Contains sample projects for download and reference